richnou/kissb/docs/pages/installation.md

 - **Current Version:** {{ latest_dev_release() }}
 - **Latest Docker image push:** {{ latest_docker_push() }}

+## Wrapper Script

+To easily install kissb locally in a project and fix the build system version, you can use a wrapper script in the same fashion as with a Gradle or Maven wrapper script

+    project/folder $ wget -q -O - https://github.com/richnou/kissb/raw/main/scripts/wrapper/kissbw | /bin/bash

+Or just download the script and give it runtime permission

+Now just call the script to run kissb:

+    project/folder $ ./kissbw

 ## Single File Runtime

 KISSB is available as a single executable containing the required TCL runtime and libraries.
 It is based on so called TCL Kits which we are building